kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

-# Request credentials for Packages
+# Request credentials for Bundles

-In Kyma Runtime, a single Application is represented as a ServiceClass, and a single Package of a given Application is represented as a ServicePlan in the Service Catalog.
-You can create many instances of a Package in a single Runtime.
-For example, in the Kyma Runtime, an instance of a Package is represented by a ServiceInstance that can be created for every Namespace.
+In Kyma Runtime, a single Application is represented as a ServiceClass, and a single Bundle of a given Application is represented as a ServicePlan in the Service Catalog.
+You can create many instances of a Bundle in a single Runtime.
+For example, in the Kyma Runtime, an instance of a Bundle is represented by a ServiceInstance that can be created for every Namespace.

-When provisioning a new ServiceInstance from a Package, a Runtime requests API credentials.
-API credentials for every ServiceInstance are defined on the Package level and stored in the Director component.
-Multiple APIs under the same Package share the same credentials.
+When provisioning a new ServiceInstance from a Bundle, a Runtime requests API credentials.
+API credentials for every ServiceInstance are defined on the Bundle level and stored in the Director component.
+Multiple APIs under the same Bundle share the same credentials.

 ## Requesting API credentials flow

 This diagram illustrates the detailed flow of requesting API credentials.
-The Application provides Webhook API where Compass requests new credentials for the given Package.
+The Application provides Webhook API where Compass requests new credentials for the given Bundle.

 ![API Credentials Flow](./assets/api-credentials-flow.svg)

 > **NOTE:** There is an option that the Application does not support Webhook API.
-That means the Application must monitor registered Packages and set Package credentials when a new instance of a Package is created.
+That means the Application must monitor registered Bundles and set Bundle credentials when a new instance of a Bundle is created.

 Assume we have Application which is already registered in Compass.
-Application has one Package which contains a single API Definition.
+Application has one Bundle which contains a single API Definition.

-1. In the Kyma Runtime, the user creates a ServiceInstance from the Application's Package.
+1. In the Kyma Runtime, the user creates a ServiceInstance from the Application's Bundle.
 1. Runtime Agent calls the Director to request credentials for a given ServiceInstance.
 1. Director asynchronously notifies the Application about the credentials request using Webhook API.
 1. Application sets credentials for a given ServiceInstance.